-If you need even more champagne, you can find it smothered in chocolate at Waïda, the prettiest patisserie in town.
-The cork-shaped candies made me wish every cork were made out of chocolate and I am slowly eating the champagne filled ones – telling not even the Cypriot that I have any left!
+If you need even more champagne, you can find it smothered in chocolate at Waïda, the prettiest patisserie in Reims.
+The cork-shaped candies made me wish every cork were made out of chocolate and I am slowly eating the champagne filled ones.

 While redoing the place a few years ago, the original gold mosaic covered walls were found.
 After being restored to their former glory, the mosaics glisten and have made Waïda a wonder of Art Nouveau decoration.

-Of course you need to visit the 12th C Reims Cathedral, Notre-Dame des Reims, that’s a definite!
+After you are done shopping in Reims, you must visit the 12th C Reims Cathedral, Notre-Dame des Reims!
 It’s worth the Eurostar ticket alone.
 If you can trust the former Kings of France for one thing, it would be that they picked the perfect spot for their coronations.
 If its overwhelming French-Gothic exterior doesn’t blow your mind, then the interior will.

 Outside the entrance is the most famous of them all – the Smiling Angel.
 He was the symbol of French resistance again German hostility during WWI.
 His head was knocked off by the Germans, but all the pieces were collected and put back together after the war.

 Inside the cathedral lies a wonder of stained glass from throughout the ages.
 Over the door is the 13th C original rosette joined by its 1930’s partner.
 Explore the entire cathedral, looking up and making sure not to miss Marc Chagall’s windows in the back.